aaronallen8455/pinned-warnings/README.md

 ```
 With this you can simply use `:sw` to view warnings.

+### Fixing warnings
+There is limited functionality for automatically fixing warnings.
+Currently
+only warnings due to redundant module import statements are corrected but there
+is room for improvement in this regard.

+To use this functionality, have the `ShowWarnings` module added to your GHCi
+session then evaluate `fixWarnings`.

 ### Known limitations
-- Warnings produced outside of module type checking are not captured, for
+- Warnings that aren't for a specific module are not captured.
-  example those related to `.cabal` file omissions.
-- Only the specified versions of GHC are supported
+- Only the versions of GHC specified in the cabal file are supported (8.10, 9.0)
 - If you make changes to files and call `showWarnings` without reloading first,
   the messages may not be referencing the right code anymore.